 The therapist’s role is to help the couple find solutions and not directly advise them on what to do.

 The couples counseling usually lasts between 10 and 20 sessions of 60 minutes each.
 The frequency is usually bi-monthly.

 Group therapy are sessions in a group of between 5 and 10 people, led by one or two therapists, who meet regularly to treat a common problem.
 The therapist is the one who guides the group and the members play the role of co-therapists.
 Group therapy takes advantage of group dynamics to help participants mobilize some of the issues that are most difficult to bring up in individual therapy.

 The duration of group therapy is flexible.
 Each session usually lasts 1.5 hours and the frequency is usually bi-monthly or once a month.

-Psychoeducation are sessions that we carry out both for patients, before starting treatment, and for family members, so that they can understand the theory of the problem and the process of therapy.
+Psychoeducation is an online course that we have prepared both for patients, before starting treatment, and for family members, so that they can understand the theory of the problem and the process of therapy.

-These sessions are mandatory for new patients and for family members of minors.
+These sessions are not mandatory, however, highly recommended, for new patients and for family members of minors.

-They help optimize treatments, provide a framework within which we move, resolve doubts and give us basic tools.
+They help optimize treatments, provide a framework within which we move, resolve doubts and give some basic tools.